jacobsimpson/jt/cookbook.md

 `%[0-9]+` is used to address a particular column of input data.

+`%-[0-9]+` is used to address a particular column of input data, starting from the end of the column list and moving backwards. `%-1` is the last column of data.

 `%0` gets access to the whole line of input.

 The `%` character is used to access column data to avoid conflicting with the